 STAR Research Conference

 All fellows are required to attend the STAR Research Conference, and travel arrangements for those who will require air travel will be made by the STAR Program staff in advance of the conference.
 Accommodations for the Research Conference venues will also be provided by STAR.
 Depending upon travel arrangements you may be scheduled for one or two night's accommodations.
-In most cases automobile travel will be using rental cars.
+In most cases, automobile travel will be using rental cars.
 In rare cases, STAR may approve travel in your own vehicle.
 In such instances, reimbursement will be provided on a per-mile-traveled basis at the state-specified rate (typically around $0.54 per mile).
 If travel in your vehicle is approved by STAR in advance, please fill out this Travel form (PDF version, Excel Version) and submit to email@example.com when requested.
 Only accommodation for the closing conference (not travel) will be provided for Fellows living in the Bay Area.
-We will contact with you further details during the summer.
+We will contact you with you further details during the summer.
 All other meals and travel costs (including airport parking and baggage) are the responsibility of the Fellow unless special arrangements are made in advance.

 Just for Fun Photos